TravelModellingGroup/Documentation/network_assignment.rst

    Model System with import matrix into EMME active.

-For both transit and auto assignment, the *Class* modules need to have a value set to for "Time Matrix".
+For both transit and auto assignment, the ``Class`` modules need to have a value set to for "Time Matrix".
 This is the matrix that will be exported for EMME and used as part of the calculation to prepare updated inputs for the next iteration.
 Set a unique value to both auto and transit.
 Make sure the field / property "Demand Matrix" is set to the same matrix number used in the demand matrix import modules.

+.. topic:: Note

+    It can be useful to rename the ``Class`` modules of each mode to something more specific.
+XTMF and ``TMGToolbox`` tools that export multi-class information from Emme refer to the name set on these ``Class`` modules.

 There should already exist two modules for exporting the new time matrices.
 If the corresponding matrix numbers do not match, update them to the correct values that match the ones just created.
-Update the type from *ExportMatrix...* to *ExportBinaryMatrixFromEmme* to export an .mtx file that will be used in the cost matrix resource.
+Update the type from *ExportMatrix...* to ``ExportBinaryMatrixFromEmme`` to export an .mtx file that will be used in the cost matrix resource.

 Updating Travel Demand
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^